xrpronin17/xrpl-dev-portal/content/concepts/consensus-network/transaction-malleability.md

 5. The malicious actor submits the modified transaction to the network.

     This creates a "race" between the transaction as originally submitted and the modified version submitted by the malicious actor.
 The two transactions are mutually exclusive.
-Both are valid, but they have the same exact transaction data, including the `Sequence` number, so at most one of them can ever be included in a validated ledger.
+Both are valid, but they have the same exact transaction data, including the <span class="code-snippet">Sequence</span> number, so at most one of them can ever be included in a validated ledger.

     Servers in the peer-to-peer network have no way of knowing which one "came first" or was intended by its original sender.
 Delays or other coincidences in network connectivity could result in validators seeing only one or the other by the time they finalize their consensus proposals, so either one could "win the race".